OlympusDAO/olympus-docs/docs/overview/06_cooler-loans.md

 ## Using Cooler Loans

 When a user wants to use Cooler Loans, they begin by interacting with CoolerFactory.sol to create a Cooler.sol that is unique to them, the collateral, and the borrowable asset.
-For this reason, each user can only have one Cooler.sol.
+Within a user's Cooler.sol there may be multiple requests and loans.
+It is important to distinguish this singular escrow contract from the plural loan workflow.

 Next, when a user signals intent to borrow say 95 DAI against 100 DAI worth of gOHM, a Request struct is created.
 Simultaneously, Clearinghouse.sol withdraws the requisite amount of DAI from TRSRY.sol and fulfills the request.
 The act of fulfillment creates the Loan struct.